qinfengsama/Compressor-Based-Crop-Mapping/README.md

 ~~~

 ## Acknowledgement
-We borrowed the code of deep learning models used in the comparative experiment from [BreizhCrops](https://github.com/dl4sits/BreizhCrops),
+The deep learning models implementations from this repository are based on the following github repositories.
+- TempCNN, LSTM and InceptionTime [BreizhCrops](https://github.com/dl4sits/BreizhCrops)